Illicit tobacco prosecution success

 Suzanne Cass, Chief Executive Officer of ASH Wales, said: "We applaud the efforts of all those involved in this successful prosecution and hope this sends a message to others that this activity will not be tolerated.

-"It represents a major threat to the health of the nation greatly increasing the numbers of those at risk of developing smoking related conditions, which currently contribute to 5,388 deaths and 26,489 hospital admissions a year in Wales.
+"It represents a big threat to the health of the nation, increasing the numbers of those at risk of getting smoking related conditions, which currently contribute to 5,388 deaths and 26,489 hospital admissions a year in Wales.

 "It is a crime that threatens lives across Wales and resources must be directed towards helping to stamp it out.